-The duties of the employee representative Director shall automatically terminate ahead of schedule if the employment Director expires. contract is terminated (subject to cases of intra-group transfer) The duties of the employee representative Director shall The Board of Directors takes all measures to organise their replacement.
+The duties of the employee representative Director shall automatically terminate ahead of schedule if the employment Director expires. contract is terminated (subject to cases of intra-group transfer) The duties of the employee representative Director shall or if the TF1 Group exits the company that employs that Director. automatically terminate ahead of schedule if the employment The Board of Directors takes all measures to organise their replacement.

-Except in the event of termination at the initiative of the employee, the termination of the employment contract of the Director representing the employee shareholders may only be pronounced Except in the event of termination at the initiative of the employee, Prud'hommes), issued under the accelerated procedure on the merits.
+Except in the event of termination at the initiative of the employee, the termination of the employment contract of the Director representing the employee shareholders may only be pronounced Except in the event of termination at the initiative of the employee, by the adjudication office of the Industrial Court (Conseil des the termination of the employment contract of the Director Prud'hommes), issued under the accelerated procedure on the merits.
 The judgement is immediately enforceable.